Daritos/capev2-playbooks/README.md

 # capev2-playbooks
-This repository contains ansible roles and playbook to deploy CAPEv2 on Ubuntu 20.04 and is based of doomdraven's [cape2.sh](https://github.com/doomedraven/Tools/blob/master/Sandbox/cape2.sh) install script.
+This repository contains ansible roles and playbook to deploy CAPEv2 on Ubuntu 20.04 (may work on other versions as well) and is based of doomdraven's [cape2.sh](https://github.com/doomedraven/Tools/blob/master/Sandbox/cape2.sh) install script.

 ## Setup
 Install git